Master of Arts in Teaching English to Speakers of Other Languages (MA TESOL)

 - A letter of intent (no longer than two pages) explaining:

 - Why you desire to enter CU's MA TESOL program.

 - Where you want to be, personally and professionally, five years from now.

 - Submit a detailed résumé that provides a history of work experience.

 - International students applying to the MA TESOL program have additional requirements.

-- If you are an international student, a score of 80 (internet-based), 213 (computer-based), or 550 (paper-based) on the Test of English as a Foreign Language (TOEFL) that is no more than two years old.
+- If you are an international student, a score of 80 (internet-based), 213 (computer-based), or 550 (paper-based) on the Test of English as a Foreign Language (TOEFL) that is no more than two years old or the International English Language Testing Systems (IELTS).
+The minimum score for the IELTS test is 6.5.
+Completion of ELS 112 also satisfies the language requirement for this program.
 You will also need to: